RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ## Linting

 Any Pull Request must pass linting requirements.
-To test this locally, first install the dependencies.
+To test this locally, first install the dependencies

 ```
 lang=bash